-His first taste of gunsmithing were single-shot shooting sticks.
+His first taste of gunsmithing was single-shot shooting sticks.
 Sportsmen and hikers loved these canes so together with his brother-in-law Charles Thurber, he founded “Allen & Thurber” company in Norwich.
 Slowly, they expanded their program to mechanisms, barrels and stocks, when they moved their business to Worcester in 1834.
 They involved their cousin T.P.
 Wheelock, so the company bore the name “Allen, Thurber & Co” until 1857.
 When Thurber stepped out, the company was run under the name “Allen &Wheelock” until Wheelock died in 1864.
 After that, Allen introduced his in-laws into the business named “Ethan Allen & Co.”

 In Allen’s time, the nation was expanding rapidly.
 The frontier was pushed to the West and new territories were settled.
 This was the golden age of capable gunsmiths.
 Between 1845 and 1862, Allen protected whole nine patents, when the first double-action pepperboxes earned him great popularity.
 In the mid-19th century, a metal casing concept was still in its infancy, but Allen patented the first machine for making metal casings that put the whole world on attention.
 Despite the merciless competition, he managed to expand his business and his wealth.
 His houses were like royal manors, and he died in one of them in 1871.
 His stepson and a family friend said at his burial, “All of his creations are genuinely simple, which is the signature of a truly great inventor.”
 And the press articles highlighted Allen’s contribution in making Worcester a modern industrial town.

 Ethan made his first pepperbox in 1834 and in 1837 he patented a revolutionary self-cocking trigger action (DAO).
 The hammer is shaped like a bar without the spur.
 In no time, Allen’s pepperboxes became a hit in the States, as he manufactured more of these revolvers than all the other gunsmiths combined.
 They were handy, well-made guns.
 The barrel block was drilled in a single cast iron piece, the frame was engraved and the handles, designed for pocket or purse carry, were made of lacquered walnut.
-The customers were offeredversions with four or six 63 or 152 mm long barrels, chambered in calibers from .28 to .36.
+The customers were offered versions with four or six 63 or 152 mm long barrels, chambered in calibers from .28 to .36.
 All metal parts were blued.
 A metal bracelet-shaped shield fits snugly over the piston area, preventing the caps from falling off, but also preventing sparks from jumping from one piston to the next.

-Although these were not true revolvers, pepperboxes were simple and cheap guns, ideal for close ranges and the possibility of firing several follow-up shots at one loading kept the muggers at bay.
+Although these were not true Allen revolvers, pepperboxes were simple and cheap guns, ideal for close ranges and the possibility of firing several follow-up shots at one loading kept the muggers at bay.
 Still, they were hopelessly inaccurate, virtually useless at longer ranges, including the larger Dragoon models.
-As the time passed, revolvers with a single fixed barrel and reduced weigh pushed pepperboxes out of the fray.
+As the time passed, revolvers with a single fixed barrel and reduced weight pushed pepperboxes out of the fray.

-During 1845, Allen patented a percussion revolver, based on his pepperbox mechanics.
-Except the DAO firing mechanism, the revolver inherited the barhammer system, trigger shape and the handle designed for pocket or purse carry.
+In 1845, Allen patented a percussion revolver, based on his pepperbox mechanics.
+Except for the DAO firing mechanism, the revolver inherited the banhammer system, trigger shape and handle designed for pocket or purse carry.
 The octagonal barrels were 56 or 99 mm long with calibers .28 or 34.
 The cylinder was smooth on the outside, often nicely engraved, with deeply cut holes for pistons.
 In order to be cleaned and loaded the cylinder must be taken out of the frame.
 These guns are also called transitional revolvers, a phase between pepperboxes and the true revolvers.
 Intended for personal protection, they never reached the popularity of pepperboxes.

 The introduction of the metal casing and integrated cartridge revolutionized the development of firearms.
-The single legal user of Rollin White patent was Smith & Wesson.
+The single legal user of the Rollin White patent was Smith & Wesson.
 As the patent included the cylinder with chambers along the whole length that could be accessed on both sides, the other companies were virtually disabled from making revolvers with new ammunition.
-On September 25th 1860, in order to circumvent the restrictive patent, Ethan Allen patented an original integral cartridge that was in fact a variant of the rimfire cartridge, with the modification that the fulminate was not arranged along the whole length of the rim, but concentrated in one jut (lip-fire system).
+On September 25th, 1860, in order to circumvent the restrictive patent, Ethan Allen patented an original integral cartridge that was, in fact, a variant of the rimfire cartridge, with the modification that the fulminate was not arranged along the whole length of the rim but concentrated in one jut (lip-fire system).
 For every lip to be set in properly, every chamber has to have a fitting indent at the back end which facilitates the contact of the hammer and the lip.
 Between 1860 and 1863, “Allen & Wheelock” launched a few interesting .32 models named No. 52 Allen Lipfire.

-With no options left, Allen made a bargain with the patent proprietor, and reestablished the mass production of revolvers, adapted to regular rimfire ammunition.
-Once more, he focused on small size revolvers chambered in .22 or .32 with SA operation, side hammer, octagonal barrels and the trigger with two side plates acting as trigger guard.
+With no options left, Allen made a bargain with the patent proprietor and reestablished the mass production of revolvers, adapted to regular rimfire ammunition.
+Once more, he focused on small-size revolvers chambered in .22 or .32 with SA operation, side hammer, octagonal barrels and the trigger with two side plates acting as the trigger guard.
 It retained the recognizable handle shape, outer finish, sights and inscriptions.
 It was surprising that the cylinder still had to be removed from the frame for cleaning and loading, a feature that slowed the handling but made it simple and cheap to produce.